mikechen66/Operating-Systems/Android/README.md

 ## Introduction

-Android has the hierachical levels of Linux Kernel, HAL/HIDL, Android Runtime, Native Libraries, Android Framework and Apps.
+Android has the hierarchical levels of Linux Kernel, HAL/HIDL, Android Runtime, Native Libraries, Android Framework and Apps.
 Android is developed with the five top languages including C, Java, C++ , Makefile and Python.